-In 1973, the Treasury added two Eisenhower Dollars to the Mint Sets for the years 1973 and 1973-D. The price of the sets was raised to $6.00, causing a dramatic drop-off in sales by nearly 1 million sets.
+In 1973, the Treasury added two Eisenhower Dollars to the United States Mint Set.
+The addition was a key factor in the price of the sets being raised to $6.00 apiece, causing a dramatic drop-off in sales by nearly 1 million sets.

 About the sets: The coins in the 1973-PDS Mint Sets were Uncirculated pieces pulled from regular production runs, thus the quality of the individual coins varies widely from set to set, and even within a set.

 The 1973-PDS Mint Set contained thirteen coins, including one each of the Lincoln Cent, Jefferson Nickel, Roosevelt Dime, Washington Quarter, Kennedy Half Dollar and Eisenhower Dollar from both the Philadelphia and Denver Mints and one Lincoln Cent from the San Francisco Mint.

 Mintage: 1,767,691 sets.